hermangroup/docs/masternodes/index.rst

 .. meta::
    :description: Introduction to documentation on how to set up and operate a masternode for the Historia cryptocurrency.
-   :keywords: historia, masternodes, hosting, linux, payment, setup
+   :keywords: historia, masternodes, hosting, linux, payment, setup, ipfs

 .. _masternodes: